 Another point of focus will be the study of different network mechanisms and protocols and their impact to the whole system behavior.
 We'll also look at the procedures for adding customers to the network and how common channel signalling is established.
 A big part of the course is dealing with legal and economical impacts to the network planning and provisioning the services.
 A short project work is also included.

 Note that the course has a compulsory pre-examination.
 The course lectures are organized only if 10 or more students pass the preliminary exam!
 If there are less than 10 students passing, an alternative method of completeing the course will be provided for the students passing the pre-examination.
 Please see the course syllabus for more information.
-Pre-exam will be arranged on X.1.2020, XX-XX seminar hall X.
+Pre-exam will be arranged on 15.1.2020, 12-14 seminar hall A116 (OIH-buiding).

 Requirements for the preliminary exam: